mateo9x/shopApp/README.md

 - Returning items for 7 days since product buy
 - Finalizing item buy in profile component
 - Adding new items on auction
+- Notifying seller about "one" of his item been bought through email message

 ### Coming soon:
 - Better design of application